evanrosa/fetch_tech_challenge/exercise_answers/task_one.md

 ### Receipts Notes:

-    Receipts table ID orginally is a MongoDB ObjectID and will need to be converted to a UUID.
+    Receipts table ID orginally is a MongoDB ObjectID and it's recommended that we convert it to a UUID.

 ---